 I have been a great admirer and user of command line tools.
-It just reduces time and energy while getting things done.
-I have also been an arguably good user of Git.
-But I never could come to terms with typing in one too many statements to get to where I was going.
+They reduce so much time and energy while getting things done.
+But, on the other hand I have not been a reasonably good user of Git by itself.
+I could never come to terms with typing in one too many statements to get to where I was going.

 For example -

 - Check who did changes in a specific version

 - Revert to previous version

 - Check changes to stage / commit, and periodically commit

 These and many more require far too many commands.
 These commands were sometimes coded in batch files and copied/pasted whenever I needed them.
 I just could not remember everything - probably not as good a user of Git as I would like to believe.

 VSCode takes GUI for Git to a whole new level.
 The source code tab along with features offered by a couple of plugins made me appreciate just how productive I could be using the humble version control.

 - See changes made since last commit without leaving the main code editor

 - Check who made changes and when (GitLens plugin) with one click or shortcut key